 Both online and offline gambling is forbidden in almost all Eastern European countries.
 Currently, land-based casinos are legal in Georgia, Armenia, Kazakhstan, and Turkmenistan, but in Kazakhstan and Armenia, they can operate in special gambling zones only.

 Both online and offline gambling is legal in Belarus and Tadzhikistan.
 For online casino operations in Georgia and Armenia, the local license is needed.
 In Uzbekistan and Tadzhikistan, illegal online casinos are monitored and blocked.

 According to Russian legislation, land-based casinos are to be operated within special gambling zones.
 In Ukraine, all types of casinos are forbidden, however, those gamers who use online resources are not subject to legal prosecution.

-So, the situation in CIS countries is quite unclear.
+So, the situation in Eastern European countries is quite unclear.
 However, in the countries where gambling is fully or partially legalized, industry representatives work on the development and improvement of the regulations, organize forums and congresses to discuss topical issues of the industry.

 RUSSIAN AND UKRAINIAN MARKETS